raygun101/MarkupKit/README.md

 ### Colors
 The value of any attribute whose name equals "color" or ends with "Color" is converted to an instance of `UIColor` before the property value is set.
 Colors in MarkupKit are represented by a hexadecimal RGB[A] value preceded by a hash symbol.

-For example, the following markup creates a label whose text color is set to `#ff0000`, or red:
+For example, the following markup creates a label whose text color is set to "#ff0000", or bright red:

     <UILabel text="A Red Label" textColor="#ff0000"/>